The challenges and rewards of medicine and science-the medical laboratory technician has the best of both worlds.

 MLT Program: FAST FACTS

-- Our program is the oldest program in the United States.
+- Our program is the one of the oldest program in the United States.
 We began in 1969.

 - 80% of our graduates still work in the West Tennessee area.

-- For the past 30 years, nearly 100% of our MLT graduates have passed their licensure/certification exams on the first attempt.
-Jackson State MLT class averages on exit exams are well above state and national averages.
+- For the past 30 years, over 90% of our MLT graduates have passed their licensure/certification exams on the first attempt.
+Jackson State MLT class averages on exit exams are above state and national averages.

 - Our program is accredited by the Tennessee Medical Laboratory Board and NAACLS.